candidelabs/abstractionkit/examples/SafeAccountExamples/CreateAccountAndSendTransactionUsingSponsorPaymaster/README.md

 # About
 This example is on Sepolia testnet.

 This example uses a Candide paymaster to sponsor the useroperation, so there is not need to fund the sender account.
-Get early access to Candide's sponsor paymaster by visiting our discord https://discord.gg/KJSzy2Rqtg
+Get early access to Candide's sponsor paymaster by visiting our Discord

 # How to use this example